 Peruvians are often on the move during public holidays, particularly major national holidays such as Christmas, New Year's, and Good Friday, so transport and accommodation prices can sometimes rise during those times.

-Travelers intending to book hotel or hostel reservations during the most popular or important holiday periods should plan ahead and book early.
+Travelers intending to book hotel or hostel reservations during the most popular or important holiday periods should plan ahead and book early, too.
 Finding a room in Cusco or Puno during Holy Week, for example, can be difficult if you leave your reservation until the last minute.

 You may find something, but your options may be limited.